Tarhata Kiram: Early life and education

 Tarhata Kiram was born in 1904 on the island of Jolo.
 Her father was Datu Atik Kiram.
 It is documented that Sayyid Capt.
-Kalingalan Caluang’s mother, Apoh Hj.
+Kalingalan Caluang's mother, Apoh Hj.
 Norma, assumed the role of wet nurse for Princess Tarhata Kiram.
 From birth, she held the title Dayang Dayang (Princess).

 Due to her position in a noble family, Kiram received scholarships to study in Manila and, eventually, abroad.
 Filipino and American officials in the new colonial government sought to educate certain Muslim youth into a heavily American-influenced, Christian Filipino culture.
 They hoped these elite children, the next generation of Moro leaders, would be able to "civilize" their Muslim brethren in the Southern islands where the former Spanish colonial masters never succeeded in exerting much control.
 In this way, Filipino nationalists hoped to advance the goal of unifying all the Philippine islands into one nation.

 At the age of 10, Kiram was sent North to Manila to study at the exclusive Normal School where she studied domestic arts.
 Here she became close with one of her teachers, Doña Mercedes Lina Rivera, who went on to co-found, with six other Filipina educators, Philippine Women's College.
-Upon graduation from Normal School, through the sponsorship of Governor Frank Carpenter, the United States Bureau of Insular Affairs offered support for further postsecondary study abroad.
+Upon graduation from Normal School, through the sponsorship of Governor Frank Carpenter, the United States Bureau of Insular Affairs offered support for further post-secondary study abroad.